-The survey committee's recommendations reflect these principles while also taking into account issues of cost, schedule, and complexity.
-The committee also recognizes a number of challenges that could impede achievement of the recommended program: the assumed budget might not be realized or missions could experience cost growth; the necessary activities have to be coordinated across multiple agencies; and the availability of appropriately sized and affordable space launch vehicles, particularly medium-class launch vehicles, is limited.
+The committee's recommendations reflect these principles while also taking into account issues of cost, schedule, and complexity.
+The committee also recognizes a number of challenges that could impede achievement of the recommended program: the assumed budget may not be realized or missions could experience cost growth; the necessity to coordinate activities across multiple agencies; and the limited availability of appropriately sized and affordable space launch vehicles, particularly medium-class launch vehicles.